 Best Food Forward (BFF) is a collaborative and holistic approach to food security.
-By providing healthy food and nutrition education for schools and families at five schools in the Warren Consolidated School District:
+By providing healthy food and nutrition education for schools and families at four schools in the Dearborn area:

 Good nutrition is basic to good health and improves outcomes for students and families.